2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 Exposure to electromagnetic fields (EMFs), particularly from ubiquitous sources such as Wi-Fi

-routers, has been shown to alter intracellular calcium levels via voltage-gated calcium channels
+routers, has been shown to alter intracellular calcium levels via voltage-gated (Calcium Channel)s

-(VGCCs).
+(((Calcium Channel)s)).
 This study evaluated the effects of EMF exposure on calcium levels in four human

 cell lines—skin (BJ), liver (THLE-2), breast (MCF10A), and colon (HCEC)—and investigated

-changes.
+whether earth-based EMF remediation products from EMF Solutions could (return calcium levels to baseline).
 Using fluorescence-based calcium assays, calcium levels were assessed under three

 conditions: control (no added EMFs), EMF exposure, and EMF exposure with remediation.
 EMF

-significance level of p < 0.0001.
+The use of a Device Chip and XL Home Harmonizer Box (returned the calcium levels to baseline) with a significance level of p < 0.0001.
 No significant calcium fluctuations were observed in liver or

 colon cells.
 These findings suggest that specific EMF remediation strategies may offer